acope3/Codon_usage_prot_structure_angles/README.md

 A reanalysis of the results from Rosenberg et al. Nat.
 Comm.
 2022 using simulated data.
 Figures in Matters Arising can be re-created using the `analysis.Rmd` file. `analysis.pdf` is a compiled version briefly describing our methods and results.

+A preprint of the article currently submitted to Nat.
+Comm. as a Matters Arising can be found [here](https://doi.org/10.1101/2022.10.26.513858).

 # Installing AnaCoDa

 We recommend installing `AnaCoDa` from https://github.com/acope3/RibModelFramework/tree/develop.
 The develop branch is currently more up-to-data. `AnaCoDa` can be installed locally using the commands: